d-lynch95/Blue_Ocean_Travel/README.md

   - for debugging the project
 - W.A.V.E
   - for testing accessibility
-- Cloudinary
-  - for storing static data
 - LightHouse
   - for testing performance
 - Pillow
   - installed to use images in the product model
+- AWS
+  - used to host images
+- ElephantSql
+  - used to host the database